Ch-Schilling/NavHat/documentation/NavHat-Design.md

 A fraction of the output current can be fed throug a sense resistor to measure the output current.
 The voltage across the shunt resistor can be measured by the on-board ADC.
 Optionally, the first two switches can be controlled by the PWM engine of the Raspberry Pi.
 Please be aware that not all features of that mini computer can be used at the same time.
 > Warning: Do not drive PWM and the corresponding pin of the IO expander at the same time.
 One of these signals shall remain as an input.

 ### NMEA Interfaces
 The NMEA 2000, CAN interface is implemented using a Microchip MCP25625.
-The MCP25625 is a more modern and compact device containing a MCP2515 and corresponding driver.
+The MCP25625 is a more modern and compact device containing a MCP2515 and corresponding bus driver.
 It creates a one chip solution from SPI to CAN bridge.
 From the Raspberry Pi's perspecive the MCP2515 driver is used.
 Make sure the /boot/firmware/config.txt contains the following:
 ```
 dtparam=spi=on
 dtoverlay=mcp2515-can0,oscillator=20000000,interrupt=25,spimaxfrequency=2000000